 Knowing the operational ground of the VPN is crucial because the local laws are beyond the individual’s control; how independent you or your corporation is, the laws prevailing in the your country are always above you.
 In short, it has to be outside five eyes, nine eyes and fourteen eyes countries.
 The reason we are emphasizing is that these are international surveillance alliances that share and spy data among countries.
 The VPN tool for downloading torrent files should be outside these alliances.

-Criteria has set, let’s test the VPN before downloading it for the sake of torrenting.
+Criteria has set, let’s perform some torrent VPN test before downloading it for the sake of torrenting.

 Want to a quick check?

-After subscribing to a VPN for anonymous torrenting, make sure the VPN is close to 100% secure, using one of the multiple outsourced websites to check DNS and IP leaks.
+After subscribing to a VPN P2P for anonymous torrenting, make sure the VPN is close to 100% secure, using one of the multiple outsourced websites to perform torrent VPN test for DNS and IP leaks.